 - Give the competence to understand the biology and principles of the CRISPR/Cas9 system

-- Give the competence to utilize bioinformatic toolkit to design CRISPR/Cas9 probes.
+- Give the competence to utilize bioinformatic toolkits to design CRISPR/Cas9 reagents.

 - Give experimental skills to apply CRISPR/Cas9 for gene editing

 - Give knowledge and understanding of genome engineering in life science research and medical applications.

 - Understand the evolution and biological relevance of CRISPR.

 - Understand the underlying principles, mechanism of action, and the potential as well as the limitations of genome editing using CRISPR/Cas9.

 - Design target specific CRISPR/Cas9 reagents and incorporate their use in own research projects.

 - Analyze and assess own results as well as those obtained by others using CRISPR/Cas9.

 - Explore other CRISPR-associated enzymes and systems for genome editing.